INTERSECTIONALITY OF: HUMAN RIGHTS, ENVIRONMENTALISM, AND NON-HUMAN

 @motivatedmelaninmimosas

 First, I would like to acknowledge that I stand with all my fellow beings around the world that are fighting for their lives, for justice, and the right to be themselves.
-It is no secret that between racism, white-supremacy, homophobia/transphobia, abuse of power, and the destruction of our environment, there is a lot of work to do!
-I highly encourage everyone to participate in any way you can to dismantle these oppressive systems in our governments and in our own minds.
+It is no secret that between racism, white-supremacy, the war machine, homophobia/transphobia, abuse of power, and the destruction of our environment via the fossil fuel industry there is a lot of work to do!
+I highly encourage everyone to participate in any way you can to dismantle these oppressive systems in our governments, communities and in our own minds.

-My main intension with this blog is the long term goal of sustaining a life that truly aligns with our values and how living with integrity can impact human and environmental rights.
+My main intension with this blog is the long term goal of sustaining a life that truly aligns with my values and how living with integrity does impact human and environmental rights and to share what I'm learning with you.
+Aligning values and actions brings more harmony to our lives and puts power back in our hands in meaningful ways.

 With the intension of living a more sustainable life, less dependent on corporations, slave labor and fossil fuels, we must also talk about ways to be environmentally conscious AND budget friendly.
 Many "zero waste" websites are marketing expensive items and we really need to gear our attentions towards self-reliance instead, such as, learning what products can be easily made at home and opting to find items 2nd handed or borrowing from a friend.
 (More resources on this shared at the end)